 - Never crate your dog with a choke collar on and/or leash attached.
 This could result in your dog hanging itself out of frustration of being confined.

-- Never crate your dog with toys that are easily destroyed or toys that could be choking hazards.
+- Keep it safe.
+Never crate your dog with toys that are easily destroyed or toys that could be choking hazards.

 - To keep the crating experience a happy one for your Weimaraner, make sure your dog gets plenty of exercise before and after being crated.

-- Don’t abuse the crate, follow the rules of crate training and your dog will have a safe den that he/she will be happy to be in.
+- The crate should be a happy place.
+Don’t abuse the crate, follow the rules of crate training and your dog will have a safe den that he/she will be happy to be in.